evtyz/threebodysimulation/README.md

 Built for an ICS3U culminating project, by Evan Zheng and Vladislav Aleinikov, June 2020.

 ## Downloads
-A Windows x64 binary executable can be found under the [releases](https://github.com/richmondvan/threebodysimulation/releases) section.
+Download information can be found under the [releases](https://github.com/richmondvan/threebodysimulation/releases) section.

-Please note that it requires Visual C++ Redistributable 2015.
-A download link can be found [here,](https://aka.ms/vs/16/release/vc_redist.x64.exe) courtesy of Microsoft.
+The app currently only officially supports Windows x64.

 ## Functionality
 A screenshot of the UI can be seen here: